ish-u/models/README.md

 ## Setup Local Development

-Clone the Repository and cd to to `greeenkdeck-assignment`
+Clone the Repository and cd to to `models`

 ```bash
 git clone https://github.com/ish-u/models.git